VictoriaMetrics/VictoriaMetrics/README.md

 - The `-envflag.enable` flag must be set
 - Each `.` in flag names must be substituted by `_` (for example `-insert.maxQueueDuration <duration>` will translate to `insert_maxQueueDuration=<duration>`)
 - For repeating flags, an alternative syntax can be used by joining the different values into one using `,` as separator (for example `-storageNode <nodeA> -storageNode <nodeB>` will translate to `storageNode=<nodeA>,<nodeB>`)
+- It is possible setting prefix for environment vars with `-envflag.prefix`.
+For instance, if `-envflag.prefix=VM_`, then env vars must be prepended with `VM_`

 ### Monitoring